 THE RIGHT TIME

-Here are some additional indicators that it may be time to
+Here are some additional indicators that it may be time to close a church:

 • Worship attendance has declined seven of the past 10 years.